virtual-puppet-project/vpuppr/README.md

 7. Run the project

 ## Known bugs
+- after stopping the facetracker, if you don't wait long enough for the facetracker listener to stop, the program can crash on close.
+Probably, this is hard to reproduce
 - the facetracker is not automatically closed when the program crashes
 - there is no way to get back to the default Duck model (the bundled `tscn` file is not bundled)